prometheus/docs/content/docs/guides/node-exporter.md

 ## Configuring your Prometheus instances

-Your locally running Prometheus instance needs to be properly configured in order to access node exporter metrics.
-The following [`scrape_config`](../prometheus/latest/configuration/configuration/#<scrape_config>) block will tell Prometheus that scrape from the node exporter via `localhost:9100`:
+Your locally running Prometheus instance needs to be properly configured in order to access Node Exporter metrics.
+The following [`scrape_config`](../prometheus/latest/configuration/configuration/#<scrape_config>) block will tell Prometheus that scrape from the Node Exporter via `localhost:9100`:

 ```yaml
 scrape_configs: